MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-net_adapter_rx_capabilities_init_driver_managed.md

 The maximum number of receive queues that the adapter supports.

 ## -remarks
-This method is one of three possible methods to call in order to initialize a [**NET_ADAPTER_RX_CAPABILITIES**](ns-netadapter-_net_adapter_rx_capabilities.md) structure.
+This function is one of three possible functions to call in order to initialize a [**NET_ADAPTER_RX_CAPABILITIES**](ns-netadapter-_net_adapter_rx_capabilities.md) structure.
 Which one the client driver should call depends on how it would like to allocate receive buffers and if it would like to use DMA.

 The client driver must call **NET_ADAPTER_RX_CAPABILITIES_INIT_DRIVER_MANAGED** to initialize its **NET_ADAPTER_RX_CAPABILITIES** structure if it would like to perform manual receive buffer allocation and attachment.
-By calling this method, the Rx capabilities structure's **AllocationMode** member is set to **NetRxFragmentBufferAllocationModeDriver** and the **AttachmentMode** member is set to **NetRxFragmentBufferAttachmentModeDriver**.
+By calling this function, the Rx capabilities structure's **AllocationMode** member is set to **NetRxFragmentBufferAllocationModeDriver** and the **AttachmentMode** member is set to **NetRxFragmentBufferAttachmentModeDriver**.
 In this case, it must also provide a pointer to its *EVT_NET_ADAPTER_RETURN_RX_BUFFER* callback function in the structure for the operating system to invoke once the system has finished with the receive buffer.

 ## -see-also